 4. Credibility: Are they reliable?

 Google’s your best friend when it comes to checking the reputation of a renovation company that you’re keen on.
 While their post-renovation photos may look impressive, they do not reflect the company’s work quality.
 The easiest way to tell if a company’s reliable is through their Google ratings and comments on social media.
 You can also look through reviews on interior design platforms such as Renopedia, Qanvast or Homerenoguru.

 You can also check if the firm in question is CaseTrust and Singapore Renovation Contractors and Material Supplier Association (RCMA) certified.
 These two accreditation is awarded to firms with transparent prices, work accountability and a good track record.
 And for HDB homeowners, you need to ensure that your preferred firm is HDB-approved under the Registered Renovation Contractors’ Scheme (RRCS).

 5. Insurance: Do they offer warranties or insurance?

 Some interior design firms include a warranty on workmanship.
-Others may provide warranty on just the construction materials.
+Others may provide a warranty on just the construction materials.
 Whatever the situation may be, be sure to ask about the terms and conditions behind these guarantees and understand what they cover.
-More importantly, make sure to have these details communicated to you in fine print before you even sign on that dotted line.
+More importantly, make sure to have these details communicated to you in the fine print before you even sign on that dotted line.

 All prepared for your renovation journey?